mllamazares/personal_site/_posts/2025-12-03-passing-oswe.md

 The real problem was me skimming the exam description and missing a key detail.
 Once I caught that, I tested my idea dynamically and it worked.
 After that it was *just* building the exploit.

 TBH, the whole thing was tougher than I expected.
-Slept three hours, skipped lunch, pushed through, and finally grabbed the flag in the last hour.
+Slept three hours, skipped lunch, *cried harder*, pushed through, and finally grabbed the flag in the last hour.

 Next day I cleaned up the notes, sorted the screenshots, and wrote the report following the required format.
 Used the default OffSec DOCX template this time, but I plan probably switch to [SysReptor](https://docs.sysreptor.com/offsec-reporting-with-sysreptor/) in the future.